fdvorak/stratEst/cran-comments.md

 output: html_document
 ---

 Thanks for your time.
-I'm terribly sorry but I cannot reproduce the UBSAN errors on my windows machine (rhub::check_with_sanitizers gives me a preperror).
-I carefully went through the entire cpp code and tried to fix potential problems.
-Version 1.1.2:
+I'm terribly sorry for this but I cannot reproduce the UBSAN errors on my windows machine (rhub::check_with_sanitizers gives me a preperror).
+I carefully went through the entire c++ code and tried to fix all potential problems.
+This is version 1.1.2:

 * 2nd try to fix UBSAN problems of version 1.1.0